 - reporting on critical aspects of service delivery

+If accredited training is chosen, there will be the requirement to undertake assessment tasks as part of the course.
 Upon successful completion of a theory assessment and role-play activities, participants will be issued with a Statement of Attainment for BSBCUS301 Deliver and monitor a service to customers.

 Additional Costs and Expenses